MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-tsg.md

 However, if the file is no longer growing, do the following:

-1. Take a dump of the scanner process to share with support.
+1. Export your log files using the [Export-AIPLogs](/powershell/module/azureinformationprotection/Export-AIPLogs) cmdlet to share your scanner processes with support.
 1. In the Azure portal, stop the scan.
 1. On the scanner machine, restart the service.
 1. Open a support ticket and attach the dump files from the scanner process.